Beate and Serge Klarsfeld, the struggles of memory (1968-1978)

-This exhibition was presented from 7 December 2017 to 28 October 2018 at the Memorial de la Shoah in Paris.
+This exhibition was presented from December 7, 2017 to October 28, 2018 at the Shoah Memorial in Paris.

-Fifty years after the slap administered by Beate Klarsfeld in 1968 to the West German Chancellor Kurt Georg Kiesinger and forty years after publication in 1978 by Serge Klarsfeld of Memorial of the deportation of the Jews of France, the Holocaust Memorial traces the work of Beate and Serge Klarsfeld in favour of victims of the Holocaust and historical knowledge, against the impunity of former Final solution and against theanti-Semitism.
+Fifty years after the slap administered by Beate Klarsfeld in 1968 to the West German chancellor Kurt Georg Kiesinger and forty years after the publication in 1978 by Serge Klarsfeld of the Memorial of the deportation of the Jews from France, the Shoah Memorial traces the work of Beate and Serge Klarsfeld in favor of the victims of the Holocaust and historical knowledge, against the impunity of former officials of the Final solution and against theanti-Semitism.

-After the publication of their memoirs in 2015, the history and motivations of Beate and Serge Klarsfeld’s commitments are restored through numerous unpublished documents and objects, joining those of a whole generation whose symbols they become.
+After the publication of their memoirs in 2015, the history and motivations of Beate and Serge Klarsfeld’s commitments are recounted through numerous unpublished documents and objects, joining those of a whole generation of which they become the symbols.

 the exhibition site